tidal basin washington dc

 Ride the metro - The Washington, DC metro is clean, well-run and a fun and easy way get around.
 Kids will enjoy the distinctive coffered ceilings in the subway, as well as the huge long escalators to ascend or descend from the street.
 Fares aren't expensive, and there's also a one day pass for unlimited travel.

-Arlington National Cemetery (Arlington, VA) - Arlington National Cemetery remembers America's war heroes, from the American Revolution to the present day, as well as astronauts, explorers, writers, doctors, presidents, and Supreme Court justices.
+Arlington National Cemetery (Arlington, VA) - Arlington National Cemetery remembers America's war heroes, from the American Revolution to the present day, as well as astronauts, explorers, writers, doctors, presidents.

 Family Hotels